 This is a video published by Vox on Youtube.
 It answers the question of why the US has so many Filipino nurses.
-But, aside from that question, it also sheds light on the reason why, with the capabilities of the Philippines to produce a large number of professional nurses, still fall short of nursing staff in their own country.
+But, aside from that question, it also sheds light on why, with the capabilities of the Philippines to produce a large number of professional nurses, still fall short of nursing staff in their own country.

 The video is the best representation of the irony of what’s currently happening to the Philippines and the rest of the world regarding nursing shortages.
-The video started with a rich history of how Filipino nurses were able to have the qualities and skills of top-notch nursing craftsmanship.
+The video started with a rich history of how Filipino nurses could have the qualities and skills of top-notch nursing craftsmanship.
 Since the beginning of their nursing programs, it was already based on the standards of western practice as the Americans were the ones who trained the Filipinos with the craft in the first place.

 The export of nurses in the US started after the 2nd World War when the US experienced a shortage of nursing staff in their hospitals.
 Hence, they created a “temporary visitors program” as a solution to acquire nurses from the Philippines.
 What added to this event was the fact that professional nurses in the Philippines were earning less than janitors and messengers during those times.
 So these situations pushed nurses to venture into the west for a chance of a more decent wage.